thaihv/smartcity-platform/README.md

 - Go to ./smartcity-platform folder, run $ mvn clean compile install
 - For ui-service, this is a Angular app integrated with Spring Boot, in case you want to run it with Nodejs.
 Go to ././src/main/resources/frontend/ui-service folder, run  $ npm install, and then $ng serve --open to view it in your default browser.
 #### Run
+- Go to ./config-server/
+   * Run $ mvn spring-boot:run
+   * This microservice will work as a configuration server to manage all configurations in a place.
+It will provide all settings and configurations for other microservices in a Git repository.
+In case of not using this microservice, other microservices will using its configurations from ./src/main/resources directory
 - Go to ./discovery-service/
    * Run $ mvn spring-boot:run
    * Open (http://localhost:8761) if run successfully, you will see list of services registered as Eureka clients